Spotlight on the Teacher: Sarika Haris

 In our series Spotlight on the Teacher, we’re checking in with our talented dance teachers – learning about their origins, the development of their teaching style, their goals for their students, and more – in order to better understand their individual approaches to teaching, dancing, and practicing their art.
 This month, our spotlight shines on KDT instructor and company dancer Ms. Sarika Haris.

-What’s your dance background in terms of training and any professional experience?
+What is your dance background, both in terms of your training and your professional experience?

 I began my dance journey in India where I studied Bharatanatyam, the South Indian classical dance style, for several years.
 While I was there, I performed in the Bhartanatyam dance ensembles Bhasmasur Mohini and Dashavatar.
 My mom recognized that I could dance at a very young age and decided that it might be a good idea to get me some training, and my dad was very supportive.